psychemedia/winter-tales/src/twelve_months.md

 The stepmother caught hold of Marusa, turned her out of the door, and slammed it to after her.
 She went into the forest weeping bitterly.
 The snow lay deep, and there wasn't a human footprint to be seen.
 Marusa wandered about for a long time, tortured by hunger and trembling with cold.
 She begged God to take her from the world.

 At last she saw a light in the distance.
 She went towards the glow, and came at last to the top of a mountain.
 A big fire was burning there, and round the fire were twelve stones with twelve men sitting on them.
 Three of them had snow-white beards, three were not so old, and three were still younger.
-The three youngest were the hand- somest of them all.
+The three youngest were the handsomest of them all.
 They were not speaking, but all sitting silent.
 These twelve men were the twelve months.
 Great January sat highest of all ; his hair and beard were as white as snow, and in his hand he held a club.

 Marusa was frightened.
 She stood still for a time in terror, but, growing bolder, she went up to them and said : " Please, kind sirs, let me warm my hands at your fire.
 I am trembling with the cold."